 Each year in the late spring, the world’s leading health experts get together and come up with their predictions for what they think will be the most common flu viruses.
-Out of hundreds of different flu strains each year it gets narrowed down to just three to four to be contained in the flu shot.
+Out of hundreds of different flu strains each year it gets narrowed down to just three to four viruses to be contained in the flu shot.
 Last year, the flu vaccine turned out to be only twenty-three percent effective against protecting people against the virus (4).
 Part of it was due in part to the fact that the flu vaccine contained the same viruses as the flu season before it.
 For the 2015-2016 flu vaccine they decided to change things up.

-That’s the skinny on what this year’s flu shot has to offer.
+That’s the skinny on what this year’s flu shot has to offer (5).
 Below are some common questions in regards to the flu shot.

 For those multi-dose vials that do contain mercury, the max mercury content contained is 25µg for each dose.
 According to the Environmental Protection Agency (EPA), the minimum lethal dose of mercury is 20-60mg/kg.
-The 2014-2015 flu shot multi-dose vials contain nowhere near that amount.
+The 2015-2016 flu shot multi-dose vials contain nowhere near that amount.
 From my experience in healthcare, multi-dose vials are not even used that often, so if mercury is you’re concern, make sure you’re getting your flu vaccine from a single-dose vial.
-If you’re still curious, just ask whoever is giving your vaccine for a full list of approved 2014-2015 flu vaccines and their mercury contents, read the CDC Information Sheet.
+If you’re still curious, just ask whoever is giving your vaccine for a full list of their ingredients.

 Difference Between The Flu Shot And The Flu Nasal Spray